ffrank/puppet-mgmtgraph/README.md

 of all dependent resources.

-In order to make sure that `mgmt` applies such a catalog correctly, it has to resort to the `puppet resource` workaround that is used for resources that are not supported by `mgmt` at all.
+In order to make sure that `mgmt` applies such a catalog correctly, it has to resort to the `puppet resource` workaround that is used for resources that are not supported by `mgmt` at all (see below).
 This behavior is now available in the form of the `conservative` mode:

     puppet mgmtgraph --conservative --code 'file { "/tmp/exchange_file": ensure => file, seltype => "tmp_t" }'